MFM Reader

 Data and MFM pattern

-When you write data to a magnetic media you need to encode the user data on order to be able to retrieve it.
+When you write data to a magnetic media you need to encode the user data in order to be able to retrieve it.
 There are many possible ways to do so.
 I assume that you are familiar with the basics and will only describe the case of standard PC floppy formats using MFM as the encoding format of the bitstream and sectors to write user data.

 When writing data to the floppy MFM uses an encoding scheme which first virtually interleaves data and clock bits.
 It’s like you interleave the bits of an arbitrary data byte with a byte that has all bits set, i.e. 0xFF.
 Let’s assume we want to encode the byte with the value of 0x3A